 Even the most experienced plant parents get nervous around orchids.
-These flowering plants have a very dedicated community of their own.
 They’re notoriously hard to care for and most varieties are rare and expensive, so picking one up at the garden center isn’t always an option.
-This makes it even more intimidating to get into orchids, but we’re here to help with our guide on how to care for one of the more striking varieties — the Darwin’s orchid.

 While this plant is gorgeous, its care requirements are quite tricky and not beginner-friendly.
 This plant is probably best with an experienced and maybe even advanced plant enthusiast who already has experience with orchids.

 Step 1: Use a bark-based potting soil for improved drainage.

 You can look for potting soils specifically labeled as for orchids, or you can make your own.
 Proper drainage is important.
 Since orchids enjoy wet soil, poor drainage can easily lead to root rot.

 This means watering them daily during summer, especially if it is blooming.
 You can reduce watering during winter, but make sure the soil doesn't dry out completely.

 Step 3: Place the orchid in bright, indirect light.

 Since Darwin's orchid is adapted to growing in trees, where it is sheltered from direct light, it is sensitive to direct light.
 Hanging a lightweight curtain over the window can protect your orchid from sunburns.

 Step 4: To encourage blooms, increase the amount of light your orchid gets between September and November,

 Step 5: Fertilize your orchid every 7 to 10 days with a high-nitrogen fertilizer.